patarapolw/pyexcel-export/README.md

 pyexcel-export is a wrapper around [pyexcel](https://github.com/pyexcel/pyexcel), [pyexcel-xlsx](https://github.com/pyexcel/pyexcel-xlsx) and [openpyxl](https://bitbucket.org/openpyxl/openpyxl) to read the formatting (stylesheets) and update the pre-existing file without destroying the stylesheets.

-pyexcel-export also introduces a new exporting format, `*.pyexcel.json` which is based on [NoIndentEncoder](https://stackoverflow.com/a/25935321/9023855).
+pyexcel-export also introduces two new exporting format, `*.yaml` and `*.pyexcel.json` which is based on [NoIndentEncoder](https://stackoverflow.com/a/25935321/9023855).
 This allows you to edit the spreadsheet in you favorite text editor, without being frustrated by automatically collapsed cells in Excel.

 ## Known constraints